 To me the number one most important choice in building a new home is choosing the right contractor who is honest, upfront in their fee structure and who has a sound reputation in the area.
 My experience has been with custom home builder’s vs the national builders and the market in Charlotte has definitely shifted to the national ones.

 Besides the factors just mentioned choosing a general contractor to build your home should match the current style of home you desire to build.
+And you must plan your budget ahead of the beginning of construction so that you aren’t low on cash at the time of paying your builder.
 If you are building a stucco house and the builder you choose has no experience in that or has built mostly brick houses then it may not be the best choice to use them.
 If you find one go see their work.

 Another factor is whether your builder gives you a choice of suppliers for the materials you use for your home.
 Make sure there are multiple suppliers to choose from or better yet the ability to choose one of your own so that you get the best price relative to your allowances.
 Also make sure how your builder is sharing in the markups for certain items.
 Some take a fixed percentage of the allowance for items while others don’t even disclose it.
 Make sure that is very clearly defined and whether the allowance includes the builder markup or not.